 T.J.
 Alumbaugh is a developer at Continuum Analytics.
 He likes array-oriented computing, Python, and C++.

-James Powell is a NYC-based Python programmer with experience in quantitative finance and data science.
-James is also very active in the Python community, where he organizes NYC Python, the world’s largest and most active Python meetup group.
+James Powell is a NYC-based Python programmer and master trainer with experience in quantitative finance and data science.
+James is very active in the Python community in NYC, where he organizes NYC Python (the world’s largest and most active Python meetup group).
 He also works with the numeric and scientific computing nonprofit NumFOCUS to help organize the PyData conference series.
 James is a frequent speaker at Python conferences and has been invited to speak at events such as PyData New York, PyData London, PyGotham, the conference For Python Quants, and PyCon Spain.